AutoCAD LT Features | 2025 New Features | Autodesk

 Flexible term lengths: Subscribe monthly, annually, or for 3 years.*

-Administrative tools: Easily manage software licences, seats and usage from your Autodesk Account.
+Administrative tools: Easily manage software licenses, seats, and usage from your Autodesk Account.

 *Not available to maintenance plan customers.